 The heavy rainfall had turned into a deluge with a thunder grumbling on the background by the time the bus reached the final stop.

 A sad girl braved the storm with an umbrella clutched in both her hands.
-She had no idea she had been heading west.
+She had no idea she was heading west.

 “Would you mind if I perched on your shoulder?” she heard.

-The girl turned her head and saw the pigeon clutching on to her cloak, his beady eyes gazing at her intently.
+The girl turned her head and saw a pigeon clutching on to her cloak, his beady eyes gazing at her intently.